 Common Name: Eyebright

-Euphrasia officinalis is a Annual up to 0.15 metres tall.
+Euphrasia officinalis is an annual plant that can grow up to 0.15 metres tall.

 It has edible and medicinal uses.